isl-org/Open3D/docs/tutorial/visualization/web_visualizer.rst

 - Test both client and server machines for connectivity and throughput at `https://test.webrtc.org/ <https://test.webrtc.org/>`_.
-- If you face control lag, try switching from TCP to UDP connection or switching to a closer TURN server.
+- If you face control lag, try switching from TCP to UDP connection or switching to a closer TURN (video traffic relay) server.
-- If the visualization video has compression artifacts, you may be using a TURN server (video traffic relay) with insufficient bandwidth.
-Try disabling TURN servers or switching to a server with higher bandwidth or closer to your location.
+- If the visualization video has compression artifacts, you may be using a TURN server with insufficient bandwidth.
+Try switching to a TURN server with higher bandwidth or closer to your location.